MinervaRose/MinervaRose.github.io/docs/_posts/2022-10-17-redcool-super-hero-amigurumi-pattern.markdown

 **This free crochet pattern is for private use only.
 This pattern was designed by VioletAndOberon** **Please note that this fibre art object is not a toy.
 It is not suitable for children.**

-**Pattern writing still in progress**

-I have loved Deadpool ever since I watched the first movie.
-His irreverence and self-awareness changed the way I thought of super heroes.
-It made sense that my first pattern of an amigurumi that stands on its own was that of an adorable Deadpool.
+I love the irreverence of the red super hero.
+It made sense that my first pattern of an amigurumi that stands on its own was that of an adorable red super hero.

 The finished object is about 21 cm high.
 It is almost entirely made of acrylic yarn, except for the eyes that are scrap fabric that I cut and sewed on the head.

 The process of making it is quite easy if you are used to crochet.

-# Cute Deadpool amigurumi crochet pattern
+# Cute red super hero amigurumi crochet pattern

-This cute amigurumi Deadpool is meant to stand on its own.
+This cute amigurumi of red super hero is meant to stand on its own.
 Make sure to pay extra attention when making the soles of the boots so that they are flat.
 If necessary, when stuffing, add a bit of heavier material to the polyfill at the bottom of the shoes - **remember, this is not a toy.
 Do not give it to children.
 Do not give it to pets.**

 ## Abbreviations